Page last updated:

-This topic explains how Cloud Foundry (CF) uses WebSockets, why developers use WebSockets in their apps, and how operators can configure their load balancer to support WebSockets.
+This topic explains how Cloud Foundry uses WebSockets, why developers use WebSockets in their apps, and how operators can configure their load balancer to support WebSockets.

-Operators who use a load balancer to distribute incoming traffic across CF router instances must configure their load balancer for WebSockets.
+Operators who use a load balancer to distribute incoming traffic across Cloud Foundry router instances must configure their load balancer for WebSockets.
 Otherwise, the Loggregator system cannot stream app logs to developers, or app event data and component metrics to third-party aggregation services.
 Additionally, developers cannot use WebSockets in their apps.

 The WebSocket protocol provides full-duplex communication over a single TCP connection.
 Apps can use WebSockets to perform real-time data exchange between a client and a server more efficiently than HTTP.

 Cloud Foundry uses WebSockets for the following metrics and logging purposes:

 To stream app logs from the Traffic Controller to developers using the Cloud Foundry Command Line Interface (cf CLI) .

 To stream all app event data and component metrics from the Traffic Controller over the Firehose endpoint to external apps or services.

 For more information about these Loggregator components, see Loggregator Architecture.

 To form a WebSocket connection, the client sends an HTTP request that contains an

 Upgrade header and other headers required to complete the WebSocket handshake.
 You must configure your load balancer to not upgrade the HTTP request, but rather to pass the

-Upgrade header through to the CF router.
+Upgrade header through to the Cloud Foundry router.
 The procedures required to configure your load balancer depends on your IaaS and load balancer.
 The following list includes several possible approaches:

 Some load balancers can recognize the

-Upgradeheader and pass these requests through to the CF router without returning the WebSocket handshake response.
+Upgradeheader and pass these requests through to the Cloud Foundry router without returning the WebSocket handshake response.
 This may or may not be default behavior, and may require additional configuration.

 Some load balancers do not support passing WebSocket handshake requests containing the